pieterblok/sizecnn/README.md

-# SizeCNN - a deep learning method to size the invisible crop
+# HarvestCNN - a deep learning method to size the invisible crop
 ![Size the invisible crop](./demo/20200819_143612133900_plant1188_rgb_trigger002.png?raw=true)

 ## Features

-SizeCNN consists of two CNN's:
+HarvestCNN consists of two CNN's:
 <br/>
 1. ORCNN (https://github.com/waiyulam/ORCNN), which is an extended Mask R-CNN network that outputs two masks for each object:
    1. The regular visible mask ***(purple mask below)***